pnp/PnP-PowerShell/ModuleFilesGenerator/landingpage.md

 There are 3 ways to install the cmdlets.
 We recommend, where possible, to install them from the [PowerShell Gallery](https://www.powershellgallery.com).
 Alternatively you can download the setup files or run a PowerShell script to download the PowerShellGet module and install the cmdlets subsequently.

 ### PowerShell Gallery ###
-If you main OS is Windows 10, of if you have [PowerShellGet](https://github.com/powershell/powershellget) installed, you can run the following commands to install the PowerShell cmdlets:
+If you main OS is Windows 10, or if you have [PowerShellGet](https://github.com/powershell/powershellget) installed, you can run the following commands to install the PowerShell cmdlets:

 |**SharePoint Version**|**Command to install**|
 |------------------|------------------|